mnot/I-D/dnsop-onion-tld/draft.md

 6. DNS Server Operators: Operators SHOULD NOT try to configure an authoritative DNS server to answer queries for .onion.
-If they do so, client software is likely ignore any results (see above).
+If they do so, client software is likely to ignore any results (see above).

 7. DNS Registries/Registrars: Registrars MUST NOT register .onion names; all such requests MUST be denied.